zero-to-mastery/resources/DevelopmentArticles.md

 - [Error Message Guidelines](https://www.nngroup.com/articles/error-message-guidelines/): Established wisdom holds that good error messages are polite, precise, and constructive.

 - [Building a Modern React App from Scratch](https://github.com/yakkomajuri/react-from-scratch#readme): Step-by-step tutorial to building a modern React app completely from scratch, using no boilerplate.

+- [Learn Back-end Development with NodeJS on Youtube](https://ayedot.com/109/MiniBlog/Learn-Free-Back-end-Development-with-NodeJS-on-Youtube#readme): Best Youtube Courses/Tutorials for Back-end Development with Node.js From Beginner to Advance.

+- [Learn MongoDB on YouTube from Beginner to Advanced](https://ayedot.com/110/MiniBlog/Learn-MongoDB-for-free-on-YouTube-from-Beginner-to-Advanced): Best Youtube Courses/Tutorials for NoSQL Database Development with MongoDB From Beginner to Advance.

+- [Learn Front-end Development with React on Youtube](https://ayedot.com/106/MiniBlog/Learn-Free-Front-end-Development-with-React-on-Youtube#readme):  Best Youtube Courses/Tutorials for Front-end Development with React From Beginner to Advance.